 Here are our top recommendations for turkey tail supplements for dogs undergoing cancer treatment:

-- FreshCap - Turkey Tail Supplement Capsules: FreshCap is another trusted name in the industry.
-They also utilize 100% organic, 100% frutining body, and pre-extracted methods.
+FreshCap is another trusted name in the industry.
+They also utilize 100% organic, 100% fruiting body, and pre-extracted methods.
 This company is based in Canada, while RealMushrooms is US-based which is the only core difference between these two great companies.
 FreshCap’s beta-glucan percentage is slightly higher, boasting 35% beta-glucans.
 Which is why we are including it here as well.

 For the record, we do not recommend brands that are using mycelium-based products or are offering products that aren’t extracted.